adhamerlangga/project1_automation/README.md

 # project1_automation
-project 1 from Digital Skola
+project 1 from Digital Skola about automation script